 The news that you have to workout longer and harder to get rid of belly fat probably isn't the best news you've gotten recently, particularly since many of us struggle to get even the minimum amount of exercise suggested, something around 30 minutes of moderate activity a day.
 In addition, not all of us are equipped, either physically or mentally, for high intensity, often high impact exercise.

 So, what do you do if you want to reduce your belly fat, but you're not ready to sign up for hours of intense exercise?
 Start where you are and build from there.
 No one starts out doing high intensity exercise.
 It takes time to build the strength, conditioning and endurance.
 Start with what you can handle and build from there.

 How to Build Your Exercise Time and Intensity

 - Add time to your workouts -- If you're a beginner, focus on the length of your workouts.
-Work at a comfortable pace and increase workout time every week by 5 to 10 minutes until you can workout continuously for 30 minutes.
+Work at a moderate pace and increase workout time every week by 5 to 10 minutes until you can workout continuously for 30 minutes.
 You might start with something like this Beginner Cardio Workout or, for more guidance, this 4 Week Jumpstart Workout Program

 - Increase your frequency -- Add a day of cardio after you've been exercising for about 2 to 3 weeks.